Carrie Underwood’s CMA Awards Costume Changes Spark Pregnancy Speculation

 “I’m calling it now: Carrie is pregnant.
 My baby radar is never wrong,” another wrote on the social media site.
 “Is Carrie pregnant?
 These dresses tonight seem to hide that area pretty good,” @FloridaDan1974 then added during the live broadcast from Nashville’s Bridgestone Arena.

-“Calling it now, Carrie is pregnant,” @justTonda speculated of the star, who welcomed her first child in February 2015.
+“Calling it now, Carrie is pregnant,” @justTonda speculated about the star, who welcomed her first child in February 2015.
 “I can see it in her face.
 And she wore a lot of heavy-waisted dresses.”

-“[I] feel like Carrie is totally pregnant,” @LaurenHosack added of the country superstar, who changed her outfit 11 times throughout the night and broke down in tears as she paid tribute to the 59 people who lost their lives during the Las Vegas shooting with a stunning performance.
+“[I] feel like Carrie is totally pregnant,” @LaurenHosack added of the country superstar, who changed her outfit 11 times throughout the night and broke down in tears during a stunning performance as she paid tribute to the 59 people who lost their lives during the Las Vegas shooting.

 Lmao I see you baby fisherwood don’t hide ???????????????????????? god if she’s pregnant again I’m so happy for her.
 If she’s not then I’m still happy for her.
 I just love Carrie Underwood so much ok???
 She’s my life.
 Judge all you want.
 I’m a care bear fanatic. @carrieunderwood is bae. pic.twitter.com/exTcJBAA4T